davnovak/davnovak.github.io/README.md

 I managed multiple ongoing projects and assumed both hands-on and advisory roles.
 </li>
 <li>
 In January 2026 I moved to Los Angeles, US to join the <a href="https://aboueleneinlab.usc.edu">Abou-el-Enein lab</a> at the <a href="https://usc.edu">University of Southern California</a> as a postdoctoral research associate.
-My main function is computational lead for the <a href="https://keck.usc.edu/news/usc-receives-funding-for-ai-tool-to-advance-treatment-for-rare-pediatric-diseases/">UNICORN project</a> funded by <a href="https://arpa-h.gov">ARPA-H</a>.
+My main function is <strong>computational lead for the <a href="https://keck.usc.edu/news/usc-receives-funding-for-ai-tool-to-advance-treatment-for-rare-pediatric-diseases/">UNICORN project</a> funded by <a href="https://arpa-h.gov">ARPA-H</a></strong>.
 </li>
 </ul>